jamesfmackenzie/jamesfmackenzie.github.io/_posts/understanding_star_wars_the_force_awakens/2016-01-04-how-can-starkiller-base-target-multiple-planets.md

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/SteeleWars">@SteeleWars</a> The beam is drawn to gravity wells.
 It splits to destroy the bodies in the system.</p>&mdash; Pablo Hidalgo (@pablohidalgo) <a href="https://twitter.com/pablohidalgo/status/683425644764516352">January 2, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Well there you have it!
 The main beam is drawn to gravity wells.

-In that case, I'm confused about why most of the beam isn't drawn to the target system's sun ...
+But wait, with this being the case, wouldn't the vast majority of the beam's power be pulled toward the stellar mass (i.e. the sun) at the centre of the target system? ...

 ###References
 * <a href="http://steelewars.com/lucasfilms-pablo-hidalgo-confirms-starkiller-could-move/" target="_blank">Lucasfilm’s Pablo Hidalgo confirms Starkiller could move!</a>